San Francisco 49ers Team Outlook

 Last year Jimmy made three starts in 2018, which led to 718 passing yards with five TDs and three Ints.
 A torn ACL in his left knee ended his year.
 In 2018, the 49ers’ QBs passed for 4,247 yards with 26 passing TDs and 20 Ints.
 San Francisco should be ready for the regular season while trending in the right direction in mid-June.

 From 2018 to 2019, the 49ers looked improved in the receiving core.
 This gives Garoppolo a chance at much better year.
-The growth of George Kittle and Dante Pettis point to 4,500+ passing yards with a push toward 30+ passing TDs.

 Other Options: C.J.
 Beathard, Wilton Speight